Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 A bank typically only offers their own products and they may have a lot of overhead that gets built into your rate.
 Therefore, bank rates may or may not be the most competitive rate.

-So, be sure to talk to people and see if your particular bank has a good reputation for rates, service, and closing the transaction on time.
+Be sure to talk to people and see if your particular bank has a good reputation for rates, service, and closing the transaction on time.

 Online Research